BeeeBea/FastMove/readme.md

 Ever wanted to move fast?
 FastMove adds a few parkour mechanics to Minecraft, allowing you to traverse the world in style.
 This mod is inspired by the movement mechanics of games like Titanfall, Mirror's Edge, and Warframe.

-This mod should work with BetterCombat, FirstPersonModel, and NotEnoughAnimations
+All the new movement mechanics are animated!
+This mod should work well with other animation enhancing mods like BetterCombat, FirstPersonModel, and NotEnoughAnimations.

 ### Features
 - #### Dive Rolling